systemPipeR/spsDemo/README.md

 For the admin login, account name **"admin"**, password **"admin"**.

-**Please DO NOT delete or change password when you are trying the admin features.**
+**Please DO NOT delete or change the password when you are trying the admin features.**
 Although _shinyapps.io_ will reset the app once a while, this will affect other people who are viewing the demo simultaneously.

 ## Installation
 Conduct our [Github README](https://github.com/systemPipeR/systemPipeShiny)